rkwright/Perrault/README.md

 After this, the user can choose one or more views of the result, including 3D, 2D and longitudinal profiles.

 ## Architecture
-The diagram below shows the overall stucture of the architecture of Perrault.
+The diagram below shows the overall stucture of the architecture of Perrault

 ![Perrault Architecture](doc/PerrArch.svg)